azurecitadel/azurecitadel/content/arc/servers/hack/linux.md

 The very limited RBAC role given to the service principal is only capable of onboarding VMs and nothing more.

-This lab will emulate that script handover.
+This lab will emulate that script handover as it is closer to the workflow you would see in a professional services engagement.

 If you are working as a team then ensure that the script generation and execution are done by different people.

 ## Script generation

+**Your role is to create a working script for the linux admins to use.**

 * Provide a generated script that can be executed on multiple servers
 * Ensure the script uses the service principal that was created in the last lab